 Better yet, if you haven't already, start spending some of your money now.
 Surprise a son or daughter with cash in an envelope.
 Buy a gift card.
 Order something from businesses that deliver.
 Treat yourself to a restaurant meal delivered to your door.
 Spend Local.

-The Associated Press reported on March 9, which seems like three years rather than three weeks ago, that President Trump said, "Government intervention is needed so hourly wage workers, 'don't get penalized for something that's not their fault.'"
+The Associated Press reported on March 9, which seems like six years rather than six weeks ago, that President Trump said, "Government intervention is needed so hourly wage workers, 'don't get penalized for something that's not their fault.'"
 Emphasis added.